Technical Deep Dive

 Groth16 — the proving system

-LiberProof uses Groth16, a pairing-based ZK-SNARK construction that produces constant-size proofs with millisecond verification — ideal for both browser and on-chain use.
+LiberProof's ZK layer is built on Groth16, a pairing-based ZK-SNARK construction that produces constant-size proofs with millisecond-class verification — ideal for both browser and on-chain use.

 ~128 B